pmayer/visit-tracker/README.md

 * Currently, it's using storing visits in a collection called visits.
 It could be modified to use with ElasticSearch or other DB's.
 To access the collection inside of your app use `Tracker.visits.find()`
 * Automatically filters out bots.
 * When logging events such as an order, sign up, or whatever you consider a conversion also store the visit ID for later data mining / segmenting.
-* Currently, it is only setup to log the visitors first visit and then store the visit ID in LocalStorage..
-It logs return visits date times in the same visit record ..
+* Currently, it is setup to log the visitors initial visit and then store return visits datetimes in the same record in the returnVisits array ..
 This could be made configurable going forward.
 * Great for use with internal split testing or if you want to segment features to certain cohorts based on location, browser, device, or traffice source
 * Can be configured to attribute visits without an SID to a certain source such as Organic